Chart Color Schemes

 Pagewood has a typical household mix, with a higher-than-average median household size

-Family households constitute 75.8% of all households, including 42.6% couples with children, 19.9% couples without children, and 11.8% single parent families.
-Non-family households comprise the remaining 24.2%, with lone person households at 22.0% and group households making up 2.1% of the total.
-The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.
+Family households account for 75.8% of all households, including 42.6% couples with children, 19.9% couples without children, and 11.8% single parent families.
+Non-family households constitute the remaining 24.2%, with lone person households at 22.0% and group households comprising 2.1% of the total.
+The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households